IshanMehta115/Blind2Visionary-App/README.md

 - **Features**:
   - Basic user login and authentication.
   - Access to a repository of resources, including PDFs and educational videos.
-  - Community project mandated by the B.Tech CS program at IIITD.
+  - Community project mandated by the B.Tech CS program at [Indraprastha Institute of Information Technology, Delhi](https://www.iiitd.ac.in/).
 - **Team**: A collaborative effort by a team of four developers.

 ## About the Project